devign-it/fides/README.md

 ## Personal data

-> 👀 Be aware, since the data is pulled from a personal Contentful setup, you’ll need to create an own data flow to access the complete project.
-Send me a message if you would live to have my data as an example.
+Be aware, since the data is pulled from a personal Contentful setup, you’ll need to create an own data flow to access the complete project.
+Without access to our Contentful API key, the project will fail running.

+> 👀 Please send me a message if you would like to have acces to our data for example practises.

 # License